greglinch/sourcelist/to-do-list.md

 # To-do for development V1

+* FIX: timezone handling for `import_csv` and, after fixed locally, re-import those on prod

 * social metadata

 * resize width of input boxes for person note and contact message